shubhamsrivastava951/Health-Care/Parkinson-Disease-Detection-main/Parkinson-Disease-Detection-main/README.md

 # Parkinsons-disease-detector
-- In this project the problem was to build a Machine Learning model which could accurately detect the Parkinson's disease in patients.
+- In this project, the problem was to build a machine-learning model that could accurately detect Parkinson's disease in patients.
-- I have used the Prakinson's data set by University of Oxford
+- I have used the Prakinson's  Clinical EHR data set by the University of Oxford

 ![](Images/park2.png)